csc-training/csc-env-eff/_hands-on/singularity/singularity-tutorial_part1.md

     wget  https://a3s.fi/saren-2001659-pub/tutorial.sif
     ls -lh tutorial.sif
     ```
-3. As you can see, the container is a single file.
+3. The file we downloaded is a container image.
+It contains all the software and data of the container in a single file.
 In this case, the container is very bare-bones, and thus quite small, about 50 MB.
     - Actual application containers are typically larger, since they also contain the software installation, and may in some cases include some reference data, etc.

 ## Basic usage